Florence 2026 – Innovations in Mixed Media Printmaking with Ron Pokrasso and Devin Kovach

 TRAVEL

 Participants are responsible for their own travel arrangements to and from Florence.
 It is a good idea to make plans to arrive a few days before the beginning of the program to help acclimate to the culture and time difference.
-Note: SRISA student housing options are only available for check-in May 2 and check-out May 17.
+Note: SRISA housing options are only available for check-in May 2 and check-out May 18.

 devach87@gmail.com